Renting In NYC: Tips For Protecting Your Security Deposit

 Make the Move

 When it comes time to make the move, play it smart.
 You paid dearly when you moved into your place.
 You cared and cleaned as if it were your own.
-Don’t risk the return of your security deposit on half-ditch cleaning effort.
+Don’t risk the return of your security deposit on half-ditch cleaning efforts.
 Once the furniture is cleared and the boxes loaded, fix a drink and let your trusted move-out cleaning pros handle the rest.
 They’ll prepare the property for inspection by cleaning the inside of kitchen cabinets & appliances, thoroughly cleaning the bathrooms, and detailed cleaning of fixtures, window sills, closets, floors and more.
 Even if you were never a boy scout, leaving a place “better than you found it” is an admirable thing to do and significantly increases your chances of getting your security deposit back.

 Need a hand keeping up with your NYC condo, co-op or apartment?
 NY Brite provides professional cleaning and maid services throughout NYC, including in Manhattan, Brooklyn Heights, Williamsburg, Long Island City and Astoria.
 Trusted by some of the city’s most demanding clientele, NY Brite’s licensed and professionally trained cleaners have served the commercial and residential cleaning needs of New Yorkers for over 28 years.
 Call 1-800-682-7483 or click here to request a free cleaning estimate, you’ll be so glad you did.